Xiphoseer/sdo-tool/docs/signum/references.md

 ## ASH-Books

-Application Systems seems to have been assigned the `9801834` publisher code out of the `9700000-9849999` prefix range ([source](https://www.isbn-international.org/range_file_generation)) of the (`978-`)`3` (german language) ISBN prefix for their Atari ST books.
+Application Systems seems to have been assigned the `9801834` publisher code out of the `9700000` to `9849999` prefix range ([source](https://www.isbn-international.org/range_file_generation)) of the (`978-`)`3` (german language) ISBN prefix for their Atari ST books.
 This allows for 10 distinct ISBNs in the format `3-9801834-X-Y`, `X` being a sequence number, `Y` a check digit.